 We can all use a little help getting through our busy trading days.
-Plenty of free apps are now available to do just that.
-Many of them are extensions to the Chrome browser favored by most traders.
+There are a ton of free Chrome extensions available to make your trading day productive.

-In fact, so many browser extensions are available it’s hard to pick out the ones that offer the most benefit to traders.
+In fact, so many browser extensions are available it’s hard to pick out the best Chrome extension for trading.
 The Chrome Store has thousands of extensions in categories like productivity, accessibility, communications, and more.

 Today we spotlight a few of the apps most likely to be valuable to you as a trader.
 I think you’ll find at least one thing here to level up your trading day productivity.